cockroachdb/docs/v22.1/indexes.md

 - For existing tables with [`CREATE INDEX`](create-index.html).
 - By applying the `UNIQUE` constraint to columns with [`ALTER TABLE`](alter-table.html), which automatically creates an index of the constrained columns.

-To create the most useful secondary indexes, see [Secondary Indexes: Best practices](schema-design-indexes.html#best-practices).
+To review guidelines for creating the most useful secondary indexes, see [Secondary Indexes: Best practices](schema-design-indexes.html#best-practices).

 ### Selection